dannyklaris/cloud-group-cw/frontend/README.md

 - hint button functionality on `question.ejs` (i want to implement an Azure OpenAI on this one) (danial)
     - integrate with azureOpenAI

-- medium and difficult functionality on `difficult.ejs` (Simran)
-    - medium can have combination of operations
-    - difficult will have fractions or decimals

 - create topic view that will show topic of the questions like addition or etc (WenShuo)

 - text-to-speech for the questions and answers, help users that cant read (Simran/Danial)